jonfanlab/GLOnet/README.md

 A matlab engine for python is needed for EM simulation.
 Please refer to [MathWorks Pages](https://www.mathworks.com/help/matlab/matlab_external/install-matlab-engine-api-for-python-in-nondefault-locations.html) for installation.

-Path of [RETICOLO](https://www.lp2n.institutoptique.fr/Membres-Services/Responsables-d-equipe/LALANNE-Philippe)should be added in the `main_single.py`
+Path of [RETICOLO](https://www.lp2n.institutoptique.fr/Membres-Services/Responsables-d-equipe/LALANNE-Philippe) should be added in the `main_single.py`

 ## Training the GLOnet